fermyon/developer/content/cloud/kv-cloud-tutorial.md

 The new database file (`sqlite_key_value.db`) is created in your application's `.spin` folder when you run this Spin application.
 The database persists across Spin application invocations and updates.
 The key value store is empty to start.

-## Creating A Key Value Store in Fermyon Cloud
+## Creating a Key Value Store in Fermyon Cloud

 You have two options to create your key value store (both are equally valid):
 * Option A: Implicitly create a key value store (with an automatically assigned arbitrary database name) via `spin cloud deploy`.
 For example `inspirational-pig` or similarly named database will be created.